Finnish People's Democratic League: Organisation

 A person could be aligned to the SKDL through its basic organisations or as member of the "community members" which were the Communist Party of Finland (SKP), the Democratic League of Finnish Women (1944–1990), Academic Socialist Society (1944–1965), Suomen Toverikuntien Liitto (1946–1952), the Socialist Unity Party (SYP) (1946–1955), the Socialist Student League (1965–) and the Democratic Youth League of Finland (1967–1990).
-During most of its existence the SKDL had over 50 000 "own" members.
+During most of its existence, the SKDL had over 50 000 "own" members.
 In addition to the community members, tens of different nationwide organizations were controlled by the SKDL members, see for example the People's Temperance League.

 The supporters of the SKP constantly had a majority in the SKDL, thus it was regarded by many as a communist front.
 The SKP members often attended two consecutive meetings to decide on the same issues.
 However, not even socialism was mentioned in the party programme until the late 1960s.
 The number of communist party members amongst the SKDL MPs constantly increased from 1945 on, even though many prominent left-wing socialists and former social democrats had joined the alliance in the 1940s.

 One of the few organized non-SKP forces in SKDL was the Socialist Unity Party (SYP) which was founded mainly by former social democrats in 1946.
-The small and marginalized SYP left the SKDL in 1955 but most of the socialists inside the SKDL chose not to follow the decision made by the party chair Atos Wirtanen and they remained members of the SKDL through its basic organisations.
-In the early 1970s a Joint Committee of the SKDL Socialists was formed but it never developed an organisation and remained a loose coalition.
+The small and marginalized SYP left the SKDL in 1955.
+However, most of the socialists inside the SKDL chose not to follow the decision made by the party chair Atos Wirtanen.
+They remained members of the SKDL through its basic organisations.
+In the early 1970s, a Joint Committee of the SKDL Socialists was formed but it never developed an organisation and remained a loose coalition.